15 Best Things To Do in Half Moon Bay, California (Perfect Day Trip Guide)

 The Perfect Day Trip to Half Moon Bay, California

 I grew up in Half Moon Bay, living here until we moved to the East Bay when I was seven.
-I surprisingly have quite a few memories from those years of living in Half Moon Bay, while other knowledge of the town comes from my dozens of visits over the last 20+ years to see family who still live there.
+Surprisingly, I have quite a few memories from those years of living in Half Moon Bay, though some are hazier than others.
+Other knowledge of the town comes from my dozens of visits over the last 20+ years to see family who still live there.

 While it gets the majority of tourists throughout October for the pumpkin festival and pumpkin patches, Half Moon Bay is ideal to visit year-round.
 Despite moody and often gray weather (even in summer), Half Moon Bay has some sunny days in all seasons!